BGSpiegl/GCparagon/src/GCparagon/README.md

 Rich customization options are available:
 To increase the number of logical cores used by GCparagon, use the `-t`/`--threads` flag:

-`gcparagon --bam <INPUT_BAM> --output-bam --threads 24`
+`gcparagon --bam <INPUT_BAM> --threads 24`

-To get a quick estimate of the GCbias, the user can set a lower preset
+To get a quick estimate of the GCbias, the user can set a lower preset and disable BAM output:

-`gcparagon --bam <INPUT_BAM> --threads 24 --preset 1`
+`gcparagon --bam <INPUT_BAM> --threads 24 --preset 1 --dont-output-bam`

 The `--preset 2` setup is recommended though.